 A dog cooling vest contains a specific layer of fabric that absorbs the water, which takes in the dog's excess body heat.
 When the water evaporates, the excess heat is also dissipated into the air.
 Cooling vests are good because they are strategically placed on the dog’s chest, which is one of the areas on a dog’s body where excess heat is collected.

 Cooling vests work best in dry air since evaporation occurs faster than in humid air.
-You can still use them in a humid or other environment, but if you live in the area with dry air, the benefits of a cooling vest will simply be greater.
+You can still use them in humid or other environments, but if you live in an area with dry air, the benefits of a cooling vest will simply be greater.